Medium modification of pion production in low energy Au+Au collisions: Medium Modifications

 \subsubsection{Exponential Suppression}

-One way to reduce pion yields is the exponential suppression of cross sections in the spirit of Refs \cite{Song:2015hua,Godbey:2021tbt}.
-Here the $NN \to N\Delta$ and $NN \to NN\pi$ cross sections are multiplied by a factor
+One way to reduce pion yields is the exponential suppression of cross sections with density in the spirit of Refs.~\cite{Song:2015hua,Godbey:2021tbt}.
+Here the $NN \to N\Delta$ and $NN \to NN\pi$ cross sections are multiplied by a common factor, i.e.~the same for all isospin channels,

-with constants $\alpha$ and $\beta$, where the factor $\beta$ was introduced here to have a more general expression.
-The underlying concept is that pion distributions can be expressed with this density dependent suppression.
-In our investigation we saw that leaving $\beta$ at the default value 1 is sufficient, the data can be described fine just with the factor $\alpha$.
+with constant $\alpha$ and $\beta$, where the exponent $\beta $ was introduced for more generality.
+The underlying assumption is that pion distributions can be modeled with this density dependent suppression.
+In our investigation we have tested various values of $\beta $ and eventually concluded that $\beta = 1$ can be used to describe the data sufficiently well, with only varying the strength of the exponential suppression with density by adjusting the prefactor $\alpha$.
 To maintain detailed balance, the factor $f$ is also included in the cross section of the back reaction $N\Delta \to N N$ and in the rate of pion absorption by two nucleons $\pi N N \to N N$.

-Hereby two dominant channels of the pion production get affected.
-This method of medium modification is not perfect, as pions get produced by other processes, mainly $NN \to NR$, where $R$ is a resonance, at increased rates, but it is an effective method to reduce the overall pion numbers.
+In this way, the suppression (equally) affects the two dominant channels for pion production.
+A certain drawback of this method of medium modification on the other hand is that pions are then produced at increased rates by other processes, mainly $NN \to NR$, where $R$ is a higher resonance.
+While this counteracts the overall reduction of pion numbers to some extend, the method is nevertheless reasonably effective to describe the measured pion yields.